 One-percent annual chance flood is the flood that has a one percent (1%) chance of being equaled or exceeded in any given year.
-Any flood zone that begins with the letter A is subject to the one-percent annual chance flood.
 See "Regulatory Flood".

-Physical Map Revision (PMR) is an official republication of a community's FEMA map to affect changes to base (1-percent annual chance) flood elevations, floodplain boundary delineations, regulatory floodways, and planimetric features.
+Physical Map Revision (PMR) is an official republication of a community's FEMA map to effect changes to base (1-percent annual chance) flood elevations, floodplain boundary delineations, regulatory floodways, and planimetric features.
 These changes typically occur as a result of structural works or improvements, annexations resulting in additional flood hazard areas, or correction to base flood elevations or SFHAs.